lakesareadesign/multi.pass/content/plugins/instagram-slider-widget/readme.txt

 Tags: instagram, slider, widget, images
 Donate link: http://goo.gl/RZiu34
 Requires at least: 3.5
-Tested up to: 4.2.2
+Tested up to: 4.5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Instagram Slider Widget is a responsive slider widget that shows 24 latest images from a public instagram user.
+Instagram Slider Widget is a responsive slider widget that shows 12 latest images from a public instagram user or hashtag.

 == Description ==
-* Instagram Slider Widget is a responsive slider widget that shows 24 latest images from a public instagram user.
+* Instagram Slider Widget is a responsive slider widget that shows 12 latest images from a public instagram user or hashtag.
 = Features =
 * Images from instagram are imported as wordpress attachments
 * Display Images in Slider or Thumbnails